RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ## Audit Logging Procedures

 Audit log files shall be generated for all events relating to the security of the CA.
+For CAs operated in a virtual machine environment (VME)[^1], audit logs shall be generated for all applicable events on both the virtual machine (VM) and isolation kernel (i.e. hypervisor).

 Where possible, the security audit logs shall be automatically collected.
 Where this is not possible, a logbook, paper form, or other physical mechanism shall be used.
 All security audit logs, both electronic and non-electronic, shall be retained and made available during compliance audits.